LC0229/cse15l-lab-reports/lab-report1.md

 '[user@sahara ~/lecture1]$ pwd` </br>
 `/home/lecture1`

-For this case, the result indicates an error for Not a directory,
+For this case, the result indicates an error for Not a directory, since cd does not take file as an argument, it is designed to change the current working directory.